You can hide a dead body on the 2nd page of Google, a marketing joke goes.

 It is thus very difficult to beat them and rank high in the SERPs.

-But if you choose a longer keyword, which probably does not have a huge search volume, then it is easier to rank for them.
-See the example below for the search wooden toys.
+But if you choose a longer keyword, which probably does not have a huge search volume, it is easier to rank for them.
+See the example below for the search ‘wooden toys.’

 That is 247 million results, with ads on top.

-When the search term becomes 'wooden toys for 1 year old', the results are narrowed down by more than 50%, and has a blog post at the top.
+When the search term becomes ‘wooden toys for 1 year old’, the results are narrowed down by more than 50% and have a blog post at the top.